Gerrit0/jsdoc-typescript/README.md

 1. Documentation is missing for a function - how do I make the plugin see it?

 Make sure that the function is exported **and** has a JSDoc comment.
 If the function isn't exported, or does not have documentation associated with it, it will not be documented.

-2. This doesn't work for `Feature X` can you fix it?

-I plan to keep this module up to date with Typescript to ensure that all new features are properly supported.
-If you find something that is broken please feel free to raise an issue or submit a pull request with tests for the feature.